nethesis/nethvoice-report/ui/src/doc-inline/en/cdr/dashboard_default.md

 This view offers an overview of the **Calls and Costs Report**.
 The data from the current day is always excluded.
-This view displays information on the switchboard Inbound calls.